Book of Blue | Bare Essence

 The assistance is called for because so many men want to drink themselves and can orgasm to the desire — then once they ejaculate are often ashamed that they even had such a thought, and cannot bring themselves to do it.
 There is much emotion released here.
 And among other places this is where the thresholder’s role emerges: the person who helps another with their self-acceptance.

-This is the bare essence of my journey, and many of the women in my life and some beautiful men have helped me learn how to swallow and receive my pleasure, whether sweetly or afraid, my love or shame, and accept myself as my destiny: who have held my mirror for me.
+This is the bare essence of my journey, and many of the women in my life and some beautiful men have helped me learn how to swallow and receive my pleasure (by which I mean my living seed), whether sweetly or afraid, my love or shame, and accept myself as my destiny: who have held my mirror for me.
 Deep in here is a profound healing of my relationship with my mother, involving not having had her milk, and through my life, having myself.
+My existential thirst has made it possible for me to be a mirror celibate self semen drinker.

 The Delicate Work of the Thresholder